heycarsten/propro/README.md

 _**Provision servers with Bash :trollface:**_

+## Warning

+__**Propro is pre-release software, it works for me but it might not work for you.**__

 Propro was developed against Ubuntu Server 12.04 LTS 32bit and 64bit.
 It's been tested on Vagrant with VMware Fusion and Virtual Box, and on Linode.
 It _could_ (and might) work with other distributions and providers, but right now it only supports my personal use-cases.

+## Using It

-#### Creating a Proscript (it's just Ruby)
+### Creating A .propro Script (it's just Ruby)

 ```sh
 propro init -t vagrant
 ```

 This will create a file in the current directory called `provision.propro` this file looks a lot like:

 ```ruby
 source :vagrant